fedeizzo/ParticleSwarmOptimization-OpenMPI/report/02-introduction.md

 Based on what we have found, the approaches can be divided into three main categories:

-1. those one which aim to change the behavior of the algorithm introducing new features;
+1. those ones which aim to change the behavior of the algorithm introducing new features;
 2. those ones which aim to solve a real world problem using PSO as main algorithm.
 3. those ones which aim to optimize the runtime execution speed.

-In our study we have decided to exclude the second category since these solutions are strictly problem dependent, thus a comparison would produce meaningless results.
+In our study we have decided to exclude the second category of PSO algorithms since these solutions are strictly problem dependent.
+Thus, a comparison would produce meaningless results.

-On the other hand, all those approaches which belong to first category can be employed as case of studies for our benchmarking phase.
+On the other hand, all those approaches which belong to first category of problems can be employed as case studies for our benchmarking analysis.
 However, it is strictly required to change some implementation aspects by modifying directly the code.
 In some cases, this requires a deep understanding of others' code, most of the time a though job due to the absence of documentation.

-For instance, the topology used within the neighborhood selection highly influences the final performance of the algorithm; as an effective representation we can think about the global neighborhood in comparison with the distance based one.
-In the first scenario, the global best solution is shared among each swarm unit, and it is given by the best value reached by each particle, hence a simple reduce without further computation will suffice.
-Instead, a distance based neighborhood requires to consider the best solutions within a certain range, which implies that all the swarm units needs to know all the others' positions, which inevitably imply a considerable increase in time complexity.
+For instance, the topology used within the neighborhood selection highly influences the final performance of the algorithm.
+As an effective representation, we can think about the global neighborhood in comparison with the distance based one.
+In the first scenario, the global best solution is shared among each swarm unit, and it is given by the best value reached by each particle.
+Hence, a simple reduce without further computation will suffice.
+Instead, a distance based neighborhood requires to consider the best solutions within a certain range of particles, which implies that all the swarm units need to know all the others' positions.
+This inevitably imply a considerable increase in time complexity.

-The third category is our perfect competitor, since we share the same objective.
+The third category is our perfect competitor, since they share our same objective.
-However, there may be cases where different PSO version have been implemented, which inevitably require some hands on.
+However, there are several cases in which different PSO version have been implemented.
+Hence, some hands on is still required.

 In the following table we list some of the implementations we have decided to consider during the benchmarking phase.